 There are two things that I just love.
-One of them being coffee--which I can drink all day long, and the other being pecan pralines.
-Combine them together and you have the perfect pick me up for breakfast.
-Combine them as a cool treat with chocolate covered espresso beans, well, now that is just sinful!
-Semifreddo has been on my "to do" list and I finally have gotten around the making one.
-Super quick to make and the perfect cool down dessert for the hot summer days or really any day.
+One of them is coffee–which I can drink all day long, and the other is pecan pralines.
+Combine them together and you have the perfect pick-me-up for breakfast.
+Combine them as a cool treat with chocolate-covered espresso beans, well, now that is just sinful!
+Semifreddo has been on my “to-do” list and I finally have gotten around the making one.
+Super quick to make and the perfect cool-down dessert for hot summer days or really any day.

-After they reached the internal temperature of 170 degrees, they are then whipped until cool, thick and doubled in volume.
+After they reach the internal temperature of 170 degrees, they are then whipped until cool, thick, and doubled in volume.

-Coffee Semifreddo With Pecan Pralines & Chocolate Espresso Beans
+Coffee Semifreddo With Pralines & Chocolate Espresso Beans Recipe

 - 1 cup cane sugar